TheRealZimZam/CaliberSource/README.md

-# CaliberSource
+# Caliber Source

 //==========================================================================
-//Caliber Source Sourcecode -- Half-Life but with fancy lightbulbs.
+//Caliber: Source Codebase -- Half-Life but with fancy lightbulbs.
 //==========================================================================
 /*